pvcraven/2019_spring_web_dev/source/final/dille/index.rst

 In June 2011, Microsoft worked with Joyent to implement a Windows version of Node.js.
 In 2012, Dahl stepped aside and promoted the creator of NPM Isaac Schlueter to take over the project.
-Two years later, Fedor Indutny started a fork of Node.js called io.js.
+Two years later, Fedor Industry started a fork of Node.js called io.js.
 This caused much conflict at Joyent so a neutral Node.js foundation was created.
 In June 2015, the Node.js and io.js communities decided to work together under this newly formed Node.js foundation.
 [IntroNodeJS]_